sooriyaarachchi/pybites.github.io-src/content/codechallenge19.md

 We keep it free-form so you can go wild on consuming your favorite service(s) / data.
 The difference with last time is that you actually have to edit your account by doing one or more POST requests.
 Examples:

 * Post (periodic) updates to your favorite social media platform.
-We really like the Twitter API (see [here](http://pybit.es/codechallenge04_review.html), [here](http://pybit.es/100days-autotweet.html), and [here](http://pybit.es/automate-twitter.html)), but you could do Facebook, Linkedin, Pinterest, Instagram, etc.
+We really like the Twitter API (see [here](http://pybit.es/codechallenge04_review.html), [here](http://pybit.es/100days-autotweet.html), and [here](http://pybit.es/automate-twitter.html)), but you could use Facebook, Linkedin, Pinterest, Instagram, etc.

 * Create playlists of your favorite music with the [Spotify API](https://developer.spotify.com/web-api/) / [Soundcloud API](https://developers.soundcloud.com/docs/api/guide) / [YouTube API](https://developers.google.com/youtube/).

-* If you like books, playing with the [Goodreads API last week](https://github.com/pybites/100DaysOfCode/tree/master/046) pushing books to your shelve(s) is something this API supports.
+* If you like books, playing with the [Goodreads API last week](https://github.com/pybites/100DaysOfCode/tree/master/046), pushing books to your shelve(s) is something this API supports.

 * [Google APIs](https://developers.google.com/apis-explorer/#p/): send an email, add a calendar invite, add a file to Google drive, to name a few.